Advertisement

 Check Current Status

-Peoria Housing Authority currently has 9 open waiting lists (FYI, Foster Youth to Independence (FYI), Mainstream, NED, Non-Elderly Disabled (NED), PBV, RAD, VASH, other).
+Peoria Housing Authority currently has 14 open waiting lists (FYI, FYI (Foster Youth to Independence), Foster Youth to Independence, Foster Youth to Independence (FYI), HCV, Mainstream, NED, NED (Non-Elderly Disabled), Non-Elderly Disabled, Non-Elderly Disabled (NED), PBV, RAD, VASH, other).
 Application windows can close with little notice, so apply as soon as possible.

 Gather Required Documents